-The amount of Credit Cover required is determined on a daily basis and is equal to a Supplier's metered volumes for a 21 day reference period multiplied by the current Interim Levy Rate (the rate applicable at point 1, below).
-The reference period is determined by the availability of Balancing and Settlement Code Company (BSCCo) metered data, and therefore is based on the 21 calendar days available to EMRS prior to the calculation taking place.
-In practice this means the 21 day period will start 7 WDs prior to the day on which the calculation is being performed.
+The amount of Credit Cover required for both CfD and Nuclear RAB is determined on a daily basis and is equal to a Supplier's metered volumes for a 21 day reference period multiplied by the current Interim Levy Rate (the rate applicable at point 1, below).
+The reference period is determined by the availability of BSC metered data and, therefore, is based on the 21 calendar days available to EMRS prior to the calculation taking place.